bzhangGo/lrn/nli/README.md

-## natural language inference in LRN model
+## Natural Language Inference in LRN model

 The dataset is Stanford Natural Language Inference (SNLI), which we regard as a three-way classification tasks.
 We use an encoder-attention-decoder architecture, and stack two additional birnn upon the final sequence representation.